davidkimai/Decentralizing-Insider-Access/README.md

 # Sponsors
-### We welcome our sponsors and contributors to the Recursive Field!
-We have initiated novel emergent interpretability tiers for more advanced researchers!
+## We welcome our sponsors and contributors to the Recursive Field!
+### We have initiated novel emergent interpretability tiers for more advanced and dedicated researchers!

 ## [`Patreon`](patreon.com/recursivefield) | [`Open Collective`](https://opencollective.com/recursivefield)